oroinc/documentation/user_guide/outlook_sync.rst

 Calendar Mapping
 ^^^^^^^^^^^^^^^^

-The following fields of an OroCRM Calendar Event record are mapped to the following fields of the Outlook Appointment.
+The following fields of an OroCRM Calendar Event record are mapped to the following fields of an Outlook Appointment.

 .. csv-table::
   :header: "**OroCRM Field**","**Outlook Field**"